Dynamical obstruction to localization in a disordered spin chain: Spectral Function

 which is nothing but the average (over eigenstates) fluctuations of the local magnetization, which are in turn equivalent to the averaged non-conserved (decaying) part of the local magnetization.
 In the MBL phase it is expected that part of the local magnetization is conserved, implying that $0<\langle n |S_l^z|n\rangle_c<1/4$.
 In contrast, in the ergodic phase $\langle n |(S_l^z)^2|n\rangle_c\to 1/4$ as $L\to \infty$.

 The top panel of Fig.~\ref{fig:spectralL16} shows the averaged over disorder realizations spectral function $|f(\omega) |^2$ for low to intermediate values of disorder which incrementally changes from $W=0.5$ (bottom blue line) to $W=2.5$ (top red line).
 Note that all these values of disorder are in the delocalized regime corresponding to the shaded green color in Fig.~\ref{fig:typicalAGP}.
 One can observe a clear crossover from diffusive to subdiffusive behavior of the magnetization.
 In the diffusive regime the correlation function $G^n_z(t)$ decays as~$\sim 1/\sqrt{t}$ at long times, which is reflected in the $|f(\omega)|^2\sim1/\sqrt{\omega}$ scaling of the spectral function, which eventually saturates at low frequencies below the inverse Thouless time.
 Such diffusive scaling is clearly seen at $W=0.5$.
 As disorder increases the spectral function crossovers to $1/\omega$ asymptote, which corresponds to much slower, logarithmic in time decay of the local magnetization: $G_z(t)~\sim A- B\log(t)$ with A and B constants.

-Note that the subdiffusive regime at these values of disorder was reported before in Ref.~\cite{Kratiek2015,Assa2016,luitz2017subdiffusion} with a varying exponent as a function of $W$, which vanishes at some critical disorder attributed to the MBL transition.
-We see a somewhat different scenario.
-Namely beyond a critical value of disorder $W\sim 0.5$ corresponding to the border between yellow and green regions in Fig.~\ref{fig:typicalAGP} the exponent of the spectral function rapidly changes from $1/2$ to $1$ and further increase of disorder simply leads to increasing range of frequencies with $1/\omega$ asymptotic behavior, which is ultimately cutoff by system size at small frequencies.
-The robustness of the two scaling regimes can be further seen from Fig.~\ref{fig:spectralLscaling}, where we show the spectral function for two different realization of disorder: $W=0.5$ and $W=1.75$ and three different system sizes: $L=12, 14, 16$.
-As it is evident with the increasing $L$ the range of these two regimes expands to larger frequency range.
+A sharp transition from diffusion to subdiffusion was previously reported in Ref.~\cite{PhysRevLett.117.040601} based on a study of the stationary state of a large (400 spin) boundary driven XXZ chain.
+Subdiffusion at these values of disorder was also reported before in Refs.~\cite{Kratiek2015,Assa2016,luitz2017subdiffusion,PhysRevB.96.104201} with a varying dynamical exponent as a function of $W$, which diverges at some critical disorder attributed to the MBL transition.
+The latter support a Griffiths phase interpretation~\cite{kratiekreview} of the ergodic side of the transition.
+Recent works however suggest that the subdiffusion might be transient~\cite{PhysRevLett.118.196801,PhysRevB.100.214313} and ordinary diffusion might govern the late time behavior of the system in the thermodynamic limit.